-Whilst compliance with the Consumer Charter and Standards is mandatory for ARMA members, a breach of the Standards is not a criminal offence nor does it create any civil liability.
+Whilst compliance with the Consumer Charter & Standards is mandatory for TPI Company Members (with the exception of Part 8), a breach of the Standards is not a criminal offence, nor does it create any civil liability.
 However, the contents of the Standards may be used in evidence and taken into account, if relevant, in disciplinary matters, court and tribunal proceedings.